WizardMath: Empowering Mathematical Reasoning for Large Language Models via Reinforced Evol-Instruct: Method

-Motivated by the Evol-Instruct~\cite{xu2023wizardlm} method proposed by WiazrdLM and its effective application on WizardCoder~\cite{luo2023wizardcoder}, this work attempts to make math instructions with various complexities and diversity to enhance the pre-trained LLMs.
-Specifically, we adapt Evol-Instruct to a new paradigm including two evolution lines: \begin{enumerate} \item Downward evolution: It enhances instructions by making the questions easier.
-For example i): revising high difficulty questions to lower difficulty, or ii) producing a new and easier question with another different topic. \item Upward evolution: Derived from original Evol-Instruct method, it deepens and generates new and harder questions by i) adding more constraints, ii) concretizing, iii) increasing reasoning. \end{enumerate}
+Motivated by the Evol-Instruct~\citep{xu2023wizardlm} method proposed by WiazrdLM and its effective application on WizardCoder~\citep{luo2023wizardcoder}, this work attempts to make math instructions with various complexities and diversity to enhance the pre-trained LLMs.
+Specifically, we adapt Evol-Instruct to a new paradigm including two evolution lines: